...so often the answer!

 Women tend to be affected more often than men since they tend to have more flexibility of their ligaments.
 The SI joints tend to lose their flexibility and we are less likely to sprain our SI joints as we get older.

 Until recently the main anatomical textbook in medicine did not recognise that these joints moved.
-The Grey's Anatomy, since some years now, state that the sacroiliac joints do move, which has been a great help in making medical doctors accept that sacroiliac joints can benefit from chiropractic treatment.
+The Gray's Anatomy, since some years now, state that the sacroiliac joints do move, which has been a great help in making medical doctors accept that sacroiliac joints can benefit from chiropractic treatment.

-Sprains of the sacroiliac joints are caused by excessive movement, this can occur in a one off event such as a fall or car accident or more commonly developed over time due to repetitive micro-trauma.
+Sprains of the sacroiliac joints are caused by excessive movement, this can occur in a one-off event such as a fall or car accident or more commonly developed over time due to repetitive microtrauma.

 Excessive stress on the joint capsule causes microscopic damage to the ligaments surrounding the joint.
 The joint then becomes inflamed and painful.